notlit69/xbox-bins-gen/README.txt

+**This repo is only for educational purposes i am not responsible in any way of what you do with this**

 Notice:
 The promo puller is semi patched now.
 It will get you a lot of rate limits If you want a free promo puller maybe try https://discord.gg/xboxpuller